Vir Das: Biography

 Vir Das was born to Ranu Das and Madhur Das in Dehradun on 31 May 1979.
 He was raised in Nigeria and India.
 In Nigeria, he attended the Indian Language School in Lagos, Nigeria.
 In India, he attended The Lawrence School, Sanawar and Delhi Public School, Noida.
 After 18 months at Sri Venkateswara College, University of Delhi he went to the United States.
 There he obtained a bachelor's degree from Knox College, Galesburg, Illinois in Economics and Theatre with a concentration in performance.
 After graduating from Knox, Das was accepted to Harvard University and Moscow Arts Theatre for their joint Stanislavsky Program.
 He has a sister Trisha, who is four years elder to him and is a published author and a documentary filmmaker.
-He has claimed in one of his shows that his grandfather was a Padma Shri awardee from Bengal.
+His grandfather Brajbir Saran Das was a Padma Shri awardee from Bengal.
 He married his girlfriend after five years of relationship, Shivani Mathur, in October 2014.

 Career

-He began his career with a gig at one of the premier hotels in New Delhi with a performance titled "Walking on Broken Das".

-Das started his career on TV when he hosted two TV shows on Zoom.
-The first one was Is Route Ki Sabhin Linein Maast Hain where he was an agony uncle.
-The second was his own stand-up comedy late night show Ek Rahin Vir.
-Das also hosted Top Drive - Getaway for Star World.

-Das has appeared on a variety of comedic television programs.
-He hosted Cricket Firsts, a sports comedy show on Zee Sports (now TEN Action+).
-He did improvisational comedy on SAB TV's Lo Kar Lo Baat.
-He was an addition to the cast of The Great Indian Comedy Show on STAR One.
-He can be seen anchoring Now Not Showing on CNN-IBN.
+Das returned to India in 2003 and performed a stand-up show at the India Habitat Centre in New Delhi, which he later described as a turning point in his career.
+He subsequently hosted the Times Food Guide Awards and, in 2005, began hosting television programmes on Zoom, including Is Route Ki Sabhin Linein Maast Hain and the late-night stand-up show Ek Rahin Vir.
+He became a corporate comedian before leaving the profession in 2007 to pursue stand-up full-time, writing and performing "Walking on Broken Das", at one of New Delhi's most premier hotels.
+In 2009, his production company Weirdass Productions launched Ham-ateur Nights, an open-mic series intended to provide a platform for emerging comedians; the shows were initially held at BlueFrog in Mumbai and were later planned for other Indian cities.
+The series was later described as an important meeting point for comedians who went on to become prominent figures in Indian stand-up, including Rohan Joshi, Varun Thakur and Tanmay Bhat.

-Das is the host of News on the Loose, his own news comedy show on CNBC-TV18.
+Das was the host of News on the Loose, his own news comedy show on CNBC-TV18.
 News on the Loose was given its own weekly half-hour special News On The Loose — Weekend on CNBC-TV18.

 Das was cast as the comic relief in The Curse of King Tut's Tomb, a Hallmark mini-series filmed in India.
 He began filming for his first two Bollywood roles in early 2006.
 He played a small role Vipul Shah's 2007 movie Namastey London.

 Vir Das has also worked with Ashvin Gidwani Productions-AGP on stand-up shows like Walking on Broken Das, Battle of Da Sexes, and History of India: VIRitten, which he wrote and directed.